 A quick search for airfares at the time of this writing yielded nothing less than US$1,000 for a flight to Hawaii, while flights to the DR were just over US$500 per person round trip.

 Second, the DR is an excellent bargain compared with Hawaii.
-According to the cost of living index prepared by Expatistan.com, it is 39% cheaper overall to live in the Dominican Republic than in Hawaii.
+It is 39% cheaper overall to live in the Dominican Republic than in Hawaii.
 Food is 43% cheaper in the DR than in Hawaii, entertainment is 49% cheaper, and housing is a whopping 59% less expensive.